 Psychologically, testosterone also plays a big role in men’s health.
 Research shows that men, particularly older men, who are dealing with depression may not have optimum levels of testosterone.
 As well, studies indicate that older men may have difficulty concentrating and focusing due to low testosterone.
 Another psychological benefit of optimum testosterone in the body is that when men feel virile and have a normal libido, they feel better about themselves.3,4

 As men age, sometime in their forties for most men, their testosterone levels naturally start to deplete.
-With hormone replacement therapy additional testosterone is provided to the body to increase the concentration of the hormone.
+With Low T Treatments, additional testosterone is provided to the body to increase the concentration of the hormone.
 The goal of hormone replacement therapy is to keep testosterone levels within a normal range with the intent of relieving the symptoms of a testosterone deficiency.

 After starting hormone replacement therapy, men may see an improvement in their testosterone blood levels as well as increase in libido within two months.